Back to Basics: Mittens (DK)

 Sm: Slip marker.

-Using the Old Norwegian Cast-on, CC, and your smaller needles, cast on 48 [50, 54, 58, 60, 64, 68, 70] stitches.
-Divide the stitches evenly between the two needles to work in magic loop.
-Place a stitch marker to denote the beginning of the round, then join to work in the round, ensuring not to twist.
-The first half of your stitches will be the palm of your mitten and the second half for the top of the mitten.
+Using the Old Norwegian Cast-on and your smaller needles, cast on 48 [50, 54, 58, 60, 64, 68, 70] stitches with CC.
+Divide evenly between the two needles and join to work in the round, being careful not to twist.
+Place a stitch marker to denote the BOR.

 Continue with smaller needles.